 3. Prepare to render volunteer aid to evacuees coming to the university seeking higher ground (this will be many of the citizens of Rexburg).

 Also be aware that floodwaters have the potential to carry containments such as sewage.
 If you have any open wounds or are at risk of being infected, stay out of floodwaters as much as possible.
 Infections caused from floodwaters can be extremely dangerous.
-Related Links

-CDC Flood InformationFlood SafetyFlooding Resources Disaster Sanitation
+Related Links: CDC Flood InformationFlood SafetyFlooding Resources Disaster Sanitation

 Hazardous Substances